ErfanRasti/arch-setup/docs/10_applications_and_packages/4_matlab.md

 ### Black screen in livescripts

-If you faced with black screen in in help browser and livescripts:
+If you faced with black screen in in help browser and live-scripts:

 ```bash
 paru -S libselinux